Abreeza

+The atrium of Ayala Malls Abreeza as of August 2026.

+The concourse approaching the atrium in Abreeza.

-Abreeza or Ayala Malls Abreeza is a large shopping mall complex located at J.P.
+Ayala Malls Abreeza or simply known as Abreeza is a large shopping mall complex located at J.P.
 Laurel Avenue, Bajada in Davao City, Philippines.
 It is the first Ayala Shopping Center located in Mindanao.
 It opened on May 12, 2011.
 It is owned by Accendo Commercial Corporation, a joint venture company of Ayala Land and Anflocor.

 The 4-story mall lies within a 4-hectare space of the 10-hectare commercial complex.
 Also in the same complex stands a 4-storey Robinson's Mall.
 At least three hectares of the entire property will be sold for residential or commercial purposes, including a hotel and residential condominium projects Abreeza Residences and Abreeza Place.